top of page

 • Status quo bias – the reluctance to change things, even when change is necessary.

-Filoskop helps leaders deepen their self-awareness and understand their psychological drivers – to make more thoughtful and strategic decisions, navigate challenges with greater clarity, and optimize their resources and actual capabilities.
+Filoskop helps leaders deepen their self-knowledge and broaden their perspective – in order to make more considered and strategic decisions, address challenges with greater clarity, and identify more opportunities in complex situations.

-A leadership capable of understanding and managing its own subjectivity, thereby attaining clarity through objective analysis – in order to foster economic growth and wellbeing without compromising the value the product or service creates for people and society, and thus anchoring the organization’s reason for being.
+Leadership that understands and regulates its subjectivity, and consciously broadens its perspective, attains clarity through objective analysis – and can thereby unite economic development and human well-being without compromising the value that the product or service creates for people and society – thereby securing the organisation’s long-term relevance and its very reason for being.

 CONTACT